-GonnaOrder makes it possible for you to link multiple stores and catalogs and manage orders from different stores through a single dashboard.
+GonnaOrder allows you to link multiple stores and catalogs and manage orders from different stores through a single dashboard.
 You can specify the parent store, keep sibling stores independent or allow cross-catalog navigation.

 One good example use case is that of a hotel and bar under the same management where each can have a separate catalog with users viewing the two menus and submitting orders to the respective stores.
 The two can be connected through a parent store to facilitate easier order management.